-- a.
-Well articulated building forms that are setback to incorporate landscaping, open space and separation between buildings. - b.
+- Well articulated building forms that are setback to incorporate landscaping, open space and separation between buildings. - b.
 Setbacks that preserve and protect existing trees around the perimeter of sites and provide effective deep soil areas that are able to create a garden setting, including substantial tree canopy to all sides of the building.

 a.
-The minimum setback of all buildings and structures to the boundaries of the site should comply with Table 3.2.4(a):
+The minimum setback of all buildings and structures to the boundaries of the site should comply with Table 3.2.4-a:

-Table 3.2.4(a): Minimum Boundary Setbacks
+Table 3.2.4-a: Minimum Boundary Setbacks

-Setback Minimum Setback -Town Houses Minimum Setback - Residential Flat Buildings Front Boundary 7.6m to local roads and 9m to designated roads Side Boundary (Including balconies) 6m This setback can be reduced to 3m 6m This setback can be reduced to 3m for a where a dwelling is oriented to the front/ rear property boundaries, and not the side boundary maximum of 1/3 of the building length.
-Rear Boundary 6m 6m Basement Parking Setback 6m to front property boundary, 3m from side boundary and 4m from rear boundary to allow for deep soil landscaping
+Minimum Setback - Town Houses Minimum Setback - Residential Flat Buildings 7.6m to local roads ar designated roads nd 9m to 6m 6m This setback can be reduced to 3m where a dwelling is oriented to the front/ rear property boundaries, and not the side boundary This setback can be reduced to 3m for a maximum of 1/3 of the building length 6m 6m 6m to front property boundary, 3m from side boundary and 4m from rear boundary to allow for deep soil landscaping 7.6m to local roads ar designated roads 6m This setback can be reduced to 3m where a dwelling is oriented to the front/ rear property boundaries, and not the side boundary 6m 6m to front property be side boundary and 4m boundary to allow for